-- check whether edge (v, u) needs to be added to G_f - ightharpoonup check whether (u, v) needs to be deleted (saturating push) - check whether u becomes inactive and has to be deleted from the set of active nodes check for all outgoing edges if they become admissible
+- lacksquare check whether edge (v,u) needs to be added to G_f - check whether (u, v) needs to be deleted (saturating push)

 For every node maintain a list of admissible edges starting at that node.
 Further maintain a list of active nodes.